OctopusDeploy/blog/blog/2022-01/jenkins-helm-install-guide/index.md

 ## Adding Jenkins agents

-In addition to installing Jenkins on a Kubernetes cluster, you're can also dynamically create Jenkins agents in the cluster.
+In addition to installing Jenkins on a Kubernetes cluster, you can also dynamically create Jenkins agents in the cluster.
 These agents are created when new tasks are scheduled in Jenkins and are automatically cleaned up after the tasks are completed.

 The default settings for agents are defined under the `agent` property in the `values.yaml` file.
 The example below defines an agent with the Jenkins label `default`, created in pods prefixed with the name `default`, and with CPU and memory limits: